voxpupuli/onceover/README.md

 Notice that the `extensions` part is implied.
 The first fact in that example translates to `$trusted['extensions']['pp_role']` in Puppet code.

-### Hiera Data
+### Hiera

-If you have hiera data inside your controlrepo (or somewhere else) Onceover can be configured to use it.
-It is however worth noting the the `hiera.yaml` file that you currently use may not be applicable for testing right away.
+If you have hiera data inside your controlrepo (or somewhere else) `onceover` can be configured to use it.
+It is however worth noting the `hiera.yaml` file that you currently use may not be applicable for testing right away.
 For example; if you are using `hiera-eyaml` I recommend creating a `hiera.yaml` purely for testing that simply uses the `yaml` backend, meaning that you don't need to provide the private keys to the testing machines.

 It is also worth noting that any hiera hierarchies that are based on custom facts will not work unless those facts are part of your factsets.
 Trusted facts will also not work at all as the catalogs are being compiled without the node's certificate.
 In these instances it may be worth creating a hierarchy level that simply includes dummy data for testing purposes in order to avoid hiera lookup errors.

-### r10k
+### Puppetfile

 Organisations often reference modules from their own git servers in the `Puppetfile`, like this: